-Pete Finnigan is going to teach four exciting days of training covering many aspects of Oracle Security spread over three different Oracle Security training classes and spread over 4 days.
-The training event will consist of our two day class - How to Perform a Security Audit of an Oracle Database and two one day classes - Secure Coding in PL/SQL and Oracle Incident Response and Forensics (The first time this class will be taught in York).
-The first and second classes are very popular for private classes and along with the Forensics class we want to now offer these as a public event in Pete Finnigan's home city of York, England.
+Join us in York, UK where Pete Finnigan is going to teach five exciting days of training covering many aspects of Oracle Security over four different Oracle Security training classes and spread over 5 days.
+The training event will consist of our two day class - How to Perform a Security Audit of an Oracle Database and three one day classes - Designing Practical Audit Trails for the Oracle Database and Hardening and Securing Oracle and Oracle Incident Response and Forensics.
+This combination of classes will give the student a solid grouding in securing their data held in Oracle databases and we want to now offer these as a public event in Pete Finnigan's home city of York, England.

 During the How to perform an audit class we start with looking at why data can become insecure and how this is affected by the way the database works itself, how we as customers of Oracle make data insecure in our designs, methods and processes used and then how hackers can attack and steal data.
 We go on to plan a security audit and then walk through a complete sample security audit and then place the results into the context of securing all of the data held and processed by the customer

 The course flyer is available Here....

 “It really was an excellent course that crammed a lot into two days,

 delivering a good understanding of the fundamental security risks and

 flaws around the data in an Oracle database and providing the knowledge

 and skills required to carry out a database security audit from first